 ReferencesCharles Correa Associates Website, Identity Housing

-From the architect.
+Text description provided by the architects.
 By developing climatic solutions for different sites and programs, Indian architect Charles Correa designed the Kanchanjunga Apartments.
 Located in Mumbai, the U.S. equivalent of New York City in terms of population and diversity, the 32 luxury apartments are located south-west of downtown in an upscale suburban setting embodying the characteristics of the upper echelon of society within the community.

 The Kanchanjunga Apartments are a direct response to the present culture, the escalating urbanization, and the climatic conditions for the region.
 They pay homage to the vernacular architecture that once stood on the site before the development in a number of ways.
 More on Kanchanjunga Apartments after the break.